Psychological well-being of families in a South African context: a prospective multifactorial model

 -

-An exploratory study of the determinants of family harmony in family businesses
+An exploratory study of family harmony in family businesses